 Flavia Cristaldi, Immigrazione e territorio.
 Lo spazio con/diviso, Bologna, Pàtron, 2012

-Lectures will present the general interpretative critical coordinates of geography of the river Po, through both quantitative and qualitative data and approaches.
+Lectures will present the general interpretative critical coordinates of geographical studies, through both quantitative and qualitative data and approaches.

 Class discussion will be stimulated by the proposition of questions aimed at sharing personal opinions and knowledge related to specific topics.
 This will allow to develop critical attitudes and the authonomy of judgement.